surawut-jirasaktavee/microsoft-azure-learning/introduction to Data Factory/concepts.md

 * Before you create a dataset, you must create a **linked service** to link your data store to the Data Factory or Synapse Workspace.
 * `Linked services` are much like **connection strings**, which define the connection information needed for the service to connect to external resources.

-The dataset represents the structure of the data within the linked data stores and the linked service defines the connection to the data source.
+The linked service defines the connection to the data source.

 The following diagram shows the relationships among pipeline, activity, dataset, and linked service in the service.
 ![relationship btw pipeline, activity, dataset, and linked service](https://github.com/surawut-jirasaktavee/microsoft-azure-learning/blob/main/introduction%20to%20Data%20Factory/images/relationship-between-data-factory-entities.png)